Egida/Pitraix/README.md

 - This means security researchers tracking infections via virustotal and similar are much less of a threat.

-- It also means that 99% of anti viruses cannot detect it
+- It also means that anti viruses cannot detect it!

 - All is done automagically and does not need operator intervention.